Find each value. If applicable, give an approximation to four dec... | Channels for Pearson+

 Textbook Question

 Find each value.
 If applicable, give an approximation to four decimal places.
-See Example 5. ln e^1.6
+See Example 1. . log 63

 Verified Solution